tommy-burkett/Project-Penney/README.md

 ## Project Penney

-The purpose of this code is to generate a specified number of decks to simulate Penney's Game, score each combination of the game to determine the odds of winning for each combination and display these statistics visually.
+The purpose of this code is to generate a specified number of decks to simulate Penney's Game, score each combination of the game to determine the odds of winning for each combination and display these statistics visually on a heatmap.

 Penney's game is a sequence game commonly played with coins.
 Player 1 selects any combination of heads and tails with length 3 and then Player 2 does the same.
 So, for example, Player 1 picks HHT and Player 2 picks THT, and then they flip a coin until